 The new Kramer building (called Phase I) was completed on-time in December 2016 and the students, faculty and staff took occupancy of the new facility in January 2017 after the holiday break.
 Phase II of the project (consisting mostly of a new parking lot and certain other site work) continued through fiscal year 2018.
-The project is currently in the close-out process.
+The project is currently in the close-out process with OFCC.

-In September 2017, the Talawanda Board of Education unanimously approved a resolution to participate in a Segment-Two as part of the Commission's (OFCC's) Construction Facilities Assistance Program.
+In September 2017, the Board of Education unanimously approved a resolution to participate in a Segment-Two as part of OFCC's Construction Facilities Assistance Program.
 This segment will replace the School District's Marshall Elementary with a new a facility at the existing site.
 This would be a 47,666 square foot project with a state and local share of \$3.4 million and \$7.5 million, respectively.
 Similar to Kramer, the School District's local share for the Marshall project will be funded internally using \$8 million in COPs that were issued in January 2018.

-The Commission unanimously approved the Marshall project at its meeting on October 26, 2017, and the official funding request was approved by the Ohio's Controlling Board on December 4, 2017.
+The Commission unanimously approved the Marshall project at its meeting on October 26, 2017.
+The official funding request was approved by the Ohio's Controlling Board on December 4, 2017.
 The official Project Agreement between the Commission and the School District's Board was fully executed on July 13, 2018.
-The project is currently at the schematic design phase and awaiting conclusion of cost estimates between the architect and the construction manager.
+The project is currently at the pre-GMP phase and awaiting the results of the contractor bids, which are expected in early December 2019.
+The Marshall project is currently expected to break ground in March 2020, with a scheduled completion in August 2021.